Eremurus - Foxtail Lily: Planting and Growing

 Discover other Eremurus - Foxtail Lily

-Eremurus plants thrive in very sunny positions, sheltered from strong winds which could break their flower spikes.
+Eremurus plants thrive in very sunny locations, sheltered from strong winds that could break their flower spikes.
 A south-facing spot will be perfect.

-Foxtail lilies absolutely require very well-drained soil, otherwise the “bulb” may rot in winter.
-Unless your soil is naturally free-draining (sandy substrate and sloping ground), you will need to improve drainage.
+Steppe lilies absolutely require well-drained soil, otherwise the “bulb” may rot in winter.
+Unless your soil is naturally well-draining (sandy substrate and sloping terrain), you will need to improve drainage.

-Indeed, Eremurus dislike heavy, clay soils as these retain moisture in winter, which their bulbs cannot tolerate.
+Indeed, Eremurus dislikes heavy, clayey soils, as these retain moisture in winter, which its bulbs cannot tolerate.

-Eremurus will grow in poor soils but prefer rich ground.
-Add some well-rotted compost when planting.
-They also tolerate chalky soils reasonably well.
+Eremurus can tolerate poor soils but prefers rich ones.
+Add some well-rotted compost at planting time.
+Additionally, it handles chalky soils quite well.

 Eremurus himalaicus

 Plant your Eremurus in autumn, ideally around October.
-However, they can still be planted in early winter, until December or even January.
+However, it is still possible to plant them in early winter, up until December or even January.

-Remember that Eremurus bulbs consist of a central bud from which thick roots emerge, resembling “tentacles”.
-If some of your Eremurus’ “tentacles” are broken or damaged: don’t worry!
-These are just remnants of the previous year’s roots, whose sole function is to stabilise the new flower spike during early growth.
+As a reminder, Eremurus bulbs consist of a central bud from which thick roots extend, resembling “tentacles.”
+If some of these “tentacles” on your Eremurus are broken or damaged: don’t worry!
+These are just remnants of the previous year’s roots and serve only to stabilise the new flower spike during its early growth.

 • Dig a wide hole, 15 cm deep;